matheushent/word-count/README.md

 $ sudo docker exec -it word_count pytest
 ```

+#### Note
+The above command run using an optimized config for gunicorn and exposes the port 80.

 There is also an image in the dockerhub: `zsinx6/word-count` if needed.

 #### Docker Image Information